XenoAtom/XenoAtom.Allocators/readme.md

 This library provides fast, lightweight and low-level memory allocators for .NET.

-> **Note**: This library is still in early development and is not yet ready for production use.

 ## ✨ Features

 - Implementation of a [TLSF (Two-Level Segregated Fit) allocator](http://www.gii.upv.es/tlsf/) with the following features